UrbanCompass/hnvm/README.md

 To try to mitigate this slowdown, semver range results are cached locally.
 The default is 60s but you can control this by setting the `HNVM_RANGE_CACHE` environment variable.

+### Silencing output

+By default, `hnvm` will output information about the current version of node running, and any download statuses if a new version is being downloaded so that you know exactly what's going on.
+If you don't want this output, simply set the `HNVM_SILENCE_OUTPUT` environment variable to true to have this output redirected to `/dev/null`.

+## Why Not Just Use [NVM](https://github.com/nvm-sh/nvm)

+Because `nvm` doesn't support [`fish`](https://fish.sh) 😅.
+Additionally, it's gotten a bit too bloated by trying to do too many things.
+HNVM is focused on using and running node at a specific version if declared, not in having multiple environments globally.